polius/meteornext-docs/docs/guides/client.md

 ## Import

-In the Client you can import SQL files to the current database.
+In the Client, you can import SQL files to the current database.

 ![alt text](../../assets/client/client-import.png "Client - Import")

 :::tip
-To import files larger than 10MB it's recommended to use the [Utils - Imports](./utils#imports) section.
+To import files larger than 10 MB it's recommended to use the [Utils - Imports](./utils#imports) section.
 :::

 ## Export